-- Nowadays, for most text analysis, the best results are achieved with machine learning. - Still, particularly in industry, rule-based methods are still common, because they may be well-controllable and explainable. - All rule-based methods have a statistical counterpart in some way.
+- For most text analyses, the best results are nowadays achieved with machine learning. - Particularly in industry, rule-based methods are still common, because they may be well-controllable and explainable. - All rule-based methods have a statistical counterpart in some way.